Estimated Read Time: 16 Minutes

 Although it’s possible to rank in local search results without a website, a big local search ranking factor is having one that complements and reinforces what you have already told search engines and directories.

+Title tags can contain whatever you want them to contain.
 You should update the title tag on the page you’re linking to on your local listings page so it contains your business category and city.
 You can’t always do this (you have to ensure the tag is friendly to those browsing search results).
 If you can though, do it.
 It’ll help your local rankings.